Tips for McKinsey Solve Game: practical advice for success

 Practicing will give you the confidence to excel.
 When the Solve day arrives, it’s just a matter of taking a deep breath and putting into practice what you already know to do, but with slightly different numbers.

-Look for updates
+13. Look for updates

-with different sources of information that cover the Solve Game, like YouTube videos, forums, and websites.
+That’s why it’s important to keep yourself updated with different sources of information that cover the Solve Game, like YouTube videos, forums, and websites.

 We also constantly update our blog area, with the most updated information, both with new articles and updating existing ones.